gotmachine/MandatoryRCS/README.md

 - [(Semi-)Saturatable Reaction Wheels](https://github.com/Crzyrndm/RW-Saturatable) - May work but will probably mess up the reaction wheels.
 Features overlap anyway so there is no point keeping it.
 - [Persistent Rotation](https://github.com/MarkusA380/PersistentRotation) - Does more or less the same thing that this plugin.
 Bad thing will happen if you keep this one.

+#### Recommandations
+- [RCS Build Aid](https://github.com/m4v/RCSBuildAid) ([Forum post](http://forum.kerbalspaceprogram.com/index.php?/topic/33124-12-rcs-build-aid-v091/)) - Editor plugin to help you place your RCS thrusters efficiently.
+- [RLA StockAlike](https://github.com/deimos790/RLA_Continued) ([Pictures](https://imgur.com/a/xJFxC)) - A light part packs featuring (among other things) some super useful RCS thrusters, monopropellant tanks and engines.

-### Thanks
+## Thanks
-@MarkusA380 for figuring out everything needed to to make vessel turn and turn around, you saved me a lot of time !
+@MarkusA380 for figuring out everything needed to to make vessels turn and turn around, you saved me a lot of time !
 The whole KSP community for its awesomeness !

-#### Licensing
+## Licensing
 This masterful work of art is released under the [unlicense](http://unlicense.org/).
-So public domain.
+So public domain, feel free to do anything, especially updating this plugin if I'm not around.

 ## Perhaps planned features